libtcod/python-tcod/README.rst

  License
 =========
 libtcod-cffi is distributed under the Simplified 2-clause FreeBSD license.
-Read LICENSE.txt, and the libtcod-cffi/lib README's for more details.
+Read LICENSE.txt, and the tcod/lib/README's for more details.